What Dominion expansions should I get?

 Alchemy: Introduces Potions, a different kind of “currency”, and emphasizes Action chains, leading to much longer games.
 Probably not a great first expansion.

-Prosperity: Adds Colonies and Platinums, and a lot of other over-the-top cards.
-Probably the most popular expansion, and certainly the most well-received.
+Prosperity: Adds Colonies and Platinums, and a lot of other over-the-top (oftentimes expensive) cards.
+One of the most well-received and popular expansions.